HarishHary/blink/docs/internals/controller-runtime.md

 | Actor       | -                                                   | itself            | Own gauges, counters, histograms through a plain `telemetry.Labels`, republished every drift-check tick.                                                                                                        |
 | Metas       | -                                                   | `gen.MetaProcess` | `Send` but no `Call`, so it cannot register; carries a copy of the actor's `telemetry.Labels`.                                                                                                                  |

+`reconcileStatus()` refreshes owned gauges even when status is unchanged; the drift-check and Radar ticks provide periodic refreshes. `publishGauges()` itself does not change lifecycle or propagate status/readiness.
 All emission is best-effort: an unreachable radar produces a discarded `Send` error, and `telemetry.Labels` with no namespace stays silent, since a label count mismatching the registered collector panics radar's metrics actor.

 ### Readiness signal